FtuoilXelrash/A-Chard.Custom_Content/README.md

 This repository contains custom SQL-based content modifications for the **ACE (Asheron's Call Emulator)** game server.
 It provides a collection of custom items, enhanced recipes, and retail content updates to extend the classic Asheron's Call experience.

+## ⚠️ WARNING

-> ⚠️ **Use at your own risk!** Always backup your database before applying these modifications.
+**Use at your own risk!** Always backup your database before applying these modifications.

+This project modifies your ACE database with custom content.
+While all scripts have been tested, always maintain a complete backup of your database before running any SQL modifications.
+In the event of issues, you may need to restore from your backup.

 ## ✨ Features